sensible-hq/sensible-docs/readme-sync/v0/integrations/1000 - zapier/2000 - zapier-tutorial-2.md

 }
 [/block]

-Second Zap: Upload extraction as spreadsheet to Google drive, if it's a 1040
+Zap 2: Upload extraction as spreadsheet to Google drive, if it's a 1040
 ---